ibm-cloud-docs/Cloudant/api/advanced_replication.md

 A filter function returns a `true` or `false` value.
 If the result is true,
 the document is replicated.

+To set up filtering, use the `selector` field whenever possible.
+When you use the `selector` field, you can specify a filter without having to replicate the entire database.
+This method makes filtering faster and causes less load on {{site.data.keyword.cloudant_short_notm}}.
+For more information, see the [`selector` field](/docs/services/Cloudant?topic=cloudant-replication-api&origin_team=T4NN71GAU#the-selector-field) documentation.
+{: note}

 ### A simple example of a filter function: